Home

 ARTICLE XVIII – SAVINGS ACCOUNT

 Section 1.
-One percent (1%) of all money received from reinstatements, initiations, and monthly dues shall be placed in a savings account.
+Four percent (4%) of all money received from reinstatements, initiations, and monthly dues shall be placed in a savings account.

 Home - News - Officials - Meetings - Bylaws